Evin Prison: Allegations of rape and torture

 In August 2009, President Mahmoud Ahmadinejad said in a live broadcast on state radio on rape and torture in Iranian prisons, "In some detention centers, inappropriate measures have taken place for which the enemy was again responsible."

 Following the 2009 Iranian presidential election and subsequent protests, Iranian presidential candidate Mehdi Karroubi said several protesters held behind bars had been savagely raped, according to a confidential letter to senior cleric and former President Akbar Hashemi Rafsanjani.
 Karroubi said this was a "fragment" of the evidence he had and that if the denials did not stop, he would release even more.

 It is said that interrogators have used rape in Iran for decades.
 During the 1980s, the rape of female political prisoners was so prevalent that it prompted Hussein-Ali Montazeri, Supreme Leader Ayatollah Khomeini's deputy, to write to Khomeini in a letter dated 7 October 1986: "Did you know that young women are raped in some of the prisons of the Islamic Republic?"
 Two prominent members of Iran's human rights community, the feminist lawyer and journalist Shadi Sadr and the blogger and activist Mojtaba Saminejad published essays online from inside Iran saying prison rape has a long history in the Islamic Republic.

 In August 2021, hacktivist group "Edaalate-Ali" (lit.
 'Ali's Justice'), leaked CCTV footage showing mistreatment of inmates, including a cleric walking over the body of an elderly man, who was dragged across the institution by prison guards.
-The head of Iran's prison system, Mohammad Mehdi Haj-Mohammadi, apologized for incident.
+The head of Iran's prison system, Mohammad Mehdi Haj-Mohammadi, apologized for the incident.